george-hub331/george-hub331/README.md

 ### Hello 👋

-I am Joel George, a young Software Developer from Nigeria.
+I'm Joel George, a young Software Developer from Nigeria.
+I specialize in JavaScript, PHP, Solidity, and various frameworks and libraries.

 Here are some interesting things about me:
 - 😄 Pronouns: he/him